Water Utility Resources for the COVID-19 Pandemic

 In the event a laboratory is closed due to staffing impacts or otherwise not able to perform standard sample analysis for potential water system contaminants, to identify alternative laboratory support options, water systems may contact their state drinking water laboratory certification program to review their list of additional state certified drinking water laboratories.

 Additionally, the water system may consider the following options for identifying an alternative certified or accredited drinking water lab:

-- Visit the NELAP Lab Accreditation Management System (LAMS) Exit to find labs that hold NELAP accreditation for approved compliance methods that support your drinking water monitoring and contact the lab to determine if they are recognized by your state drinking water laboratory certification program.
+- Visit the NELAP Lab Accreditation Management System (LAMS) to find labs that hold NELAP accreditation for approved compliance methods that support your drinking water monitoring and contact the lab to determine if they are recognized by your state drinking water laboratory certification program.

 - Access the Water Laboratory Alliance and contact the lab to determine if they are recognized by their state drinking water laboratory certification program.
 Find contact information for certification programs and certification laboratories for drinking water.
 For information on the WLA, contact EPA via email.

 Water sector utilities may have incurred financial impacts from COVID-19 such as increased labor costs to backfill operators and other essential staff; increased costs for chemical supplies, laboratory supplies, personal protective equipment (PPE), and equipment; and loss of revenue from customers unable to pay their utility bill.
 There are various federal funding programs that can assist water systems with financial losses due to COVID-19.